 CUPE's strength comes from individual members working toward common goals.
 Together we maintain and improve wages and benefits, improve health and safety conditions, and make your workplace better.

-There are over 680,000 CUPE members in Canada, and that number is growing constantly.
+There are over 627,000 CUPE members in Canada, and that number is growing.
 Most of our members work in the public service.
-We have members working in child care, communications, education, emergency and security services, energy, health care, libraries, municipalities, post-secondary, social services, and transportation.
+We have members working in municipalities, education, health care, social services, airlines, communications, and more.